wangyuefan21/introduction2RelationalJoins/README.md

 ```
 -- Left Join
 SELECT *
-FROM student -- this is left table
+FROM student -- this is the "left" table
-LEFT JOIN score -- this is right table
+LEFT JOIN score -- this is the "right" table
 ON student.name = score.student_name;
 ```